Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Results

 \subsection{Accuracy and Spectral Analysis}

-We first evaluate the forecast accuracy of different models initialized from the ERA5 reanalysis.
-Following the setup of WeatherBench~\cite{raspWeatherBench2Benchmark2024}, the forecasts are initialized at 00 and 12 UTC each day throughout 2020, from 00 UTC on January 1 to 12 UTC on December 31, and are evaluated using the latitude-weighted root mean square error (RMSE).

-Fig.~\ref{fig:MSE} compares the forecast errors of models trained with different loss functions across representative variables.
-It shows that rollout training with either latent-space or model-space constraints leads to substantial improvements in long-term forecast accuracy.
-For the first five lead days, the DFM-LC achieves forecast accuracy nearly equivalent to that of the DFM-MC for many variables, with relative RMSE differences below 2\% across 48 variables.
-By comparison, the forecast model trained without rollout satisfies this threshold for only 6 variables.
-However, beyond five-day lead times, the DFM-MC consistently outperforms the DFM-LC for all variables.
+We first assess the forecast accuracy of different DFMs initialized from and evaluated against the ERA5 reanalysis.
+Following the WeatherBench setup~\cite{raspWeatherBench2Benchmark2024}, the forecasts are initialized at 00 and 12 UTC each day throughout 2020, from 00 UTC on January 1 to 12 UTC on December 31, and are evaluated using the latitude-weighted root mean square error~\cite{biAccurateMediumrangeGlobal2023}.
+Fig.~\ref{fig:fig2}A compares forecast errors across several representative variables for models trained with different loss functions.
+Rollout training with either latent-space or model-space constraints substantially improves long-term forecast skill.
+Over the first five lead days, DFM-LC remains close to DFM-MC, with relative RMSE differences below 2\% for 48 variables.
+By comparison, the forecast model trained without rollout shows relative RMSE differences below 2\% from DFM-MC for only six variables.
+At longer lead times, however, DFM-MC consistently outperforms DFM-LC across all variables.

-Although the DFM-MC achieves lower RMSE in long-range forecasts, its outputs appear noticeably greater blurring than those of the DFM-LC (Fig.~\ref{fig:conception}).
-To quantify this blurring effect, we compute the zonal average power spectra of forecasts for geopotential height at 500 hPa (Z500) and temperature at 850 hPa (T850) over the midlatitudes (30°–60° N/S).
-As shown in Fig.~\ref{fig:spectra_analysis}, the spectral distributions from all models are consistent and closely approximate those of ERA5 at a 1-day lead time.
-However, at a 15-day lead time, the DFM-MC exhibits substantial loss of energy across a broad range of wavenumbers, indicating degraded spatial structure.
+Although the DFM-MC achieves lower RMSE in long-range forecasts, its outputs appear noticeably more blurry than those of the DFM-LC, as illustrated by the case in Fig.~\ref{fig:fig2}B and C. To quantify this blurring effect, we calculate the zonal average power spectra of forecasts for geopotential height at 500 hPa (Z500) and temperature at 850 hPa (T850) over the midlatitudes (30°–60° N/S).
+As shown in Fig.~\ref{fig:fig2}D, the spectral distributions of all DFMs are consistent and closely approximate those of ERA5 at a 1-day lead time.
+However, with a 15-day lead time, the DFM-MC exhibits substantial loss of energy across a broad range of wavenumbers, indicating degraded spatial structure.
 In contrast, the DFM-LC retains significantly more spectral energy, even at 15 days, demonstrating its ability to preserve fine-scale features in extended forecasts.